praj-bellakka/tp/docs/DeveloperGuide.md

 The `Storage` component consists of:

-- `Path` variables and `ROOT` that determines the location of the text files.
+- `Path` variables and `ROOT` that determine the location of the text files.
 - `createDirectory()`: Creates a directory at the specified location.
 - `createDirectoryAndFiles()`: Creates the necessary directory and text files for `Storage`.
 - `createFile()`: Creates a text file at the specified location.